 - 1. The Program for the Gifted of Chattooga County School System will use standardized motivation characteristics rating scales to evaluate a student.
-The criteria must reflect a scale form 1-100 that can be translated into a numerical score $\geq$ 90.
+The criteria must reflect a scale form 1-100 that can be translated into a numerical score \geq 90.
 The rating scale must be completed at least by three individuals.
-Two out of the three rating scales must be $\geq$ 90 for eligibility. - 2.
+Two out of the three rating scales must be \geq 90 for eligibility. - 2.
 The Program for the Gifted will use the following Motivation characteristics rating scale: a.
-Renzulli Rating Scale-Part III Motivational Characteristic a.
+Renzulli Rating Scale-Part III Motivational Characteristic - 3.
+Rating scales used to qualify student motivation shall differentiate levels such that judgments may equate to the $90^{\rm th}$ percentile.
+If a rating scale is used to evaluate motivation, a rating scale shall not be used to evaluate creativity.

+- 4. The Scoring Procedures will be used for the following rating instruments - a.
 Renzulli Rating Scale, Part III Motivational Characteristics

-3. Rating scales used to qualify student motivation shall differentiate levels such that judgments may equate to the $90^{\text{th}}$ percentile.
-If a rating scale is used to evaluate motivation, a rating scale shall not be used to evaluate creativity.

-4. The Scoring Procedures will be used for the following rating instruments